 ETIOLOGY AND PATHOGENESIS

-Studies of the clinical, histologic, and immunohistochemical features of CAD all show it to resemble the delayed-type hypersensitivity reaction of allergic contact dermatitis,7,8 even in its severe pseudolymphomatous form (formerly called actinic reticuloid), in which the clinical and ...
+Studies of the clinical, histologic, and immunohistochemical features of CAD all show it to resemble the delayed-type hypersensitivity reaction of allergic contact dermatitis,7,8 even in its severe pseudolymphomatous form (formerly called actinic reticuloid), in ...